 - 6.1.
 The legal basis for processing data will be identified and documented prior to data being processed. - 6.2.
 Under the GDPR, data will be lawfully processed under the following conditions: - The consent of the data subject has been obtained. - Processing is necessary for: - Compliance with a legal obligation (processing undertaken by the Trust in the performance of its tasks) - The performance of a task carried out in the public interest or in the exercise of official authority vested in the controller. - For the performance of a contract with the data subject or to take steps to enter into a contract. - Protecting the vital interests of a data subject or another person. - For the purposes of legitimate interests pursued by the controller or a third party, except where such interests are overridden by the interests, rights or freedoms of the data subject.
-Sensitive data will only be processed under the following conditions: - Explicit consent of the data subject, unless reliance on consent is prohibited by EU or Member State law (eg biometric data finger prints for lunch) - Processing carried out by a not-for-profit body with a political, philosophical, religious or trade union aim provided the processing relates only to members or former members (or those who have regular contact with it in connection with those purposes) and provided there is no disclosure to a third party without consent. - Processing relates to personal data manifestly made public by the data subject. - Processing is necessary for: - Carrying out obligations under employment, social security or social protection law, or a collective agreement. - Protecting the vital interests of a data subject or another individual where the data subject is physically or legally incapable of giving consent. - The establishment, exercise or defence of legal claims or where courts are acting in their judicial capacity. - Reasons of substantial public interest on the basis of Union or Member State law which is proportionate to the aim pursued and which contains appropriate safeguards. - The purposes of preventative or occupational medicine, for assessing the working capacity of the employee, medical diagnosis, the provision of health or social care or treatment or management of health or social care systems and services on the basis of Union or Member State law or a contract with a health professional.
+(This condition is not available to processing undertaken by the Trust in the performance of its tasks)

-- Reasons of public interest in the area of public health, such as protecting against serious cross-border threats to health or ensuring high standards of healthcare and of medicinal products or medical devices. - Archiving purposes in the public interest, or scientific and historical research purposes or statistical purposes in accordance with Article 89(1).
+- 6.3.
+Sensitive data will only be processed under the following conditions: - Explicit consent of the data subject. - Processing carried out by a not-for-profit body with a political, philosophical, religious or trade union aim provided the processing relates only to members or former members (or those who have regular contact with it in connection with those purposes) and provided there is no disclosure to a third party without consent. - Processing relates to personal data manifestly made public by the data subject. - Processing is necessary for: - Carrying out obligations under employment, social security or social protection law, or a collective agreement. - Protecting the vital interests of a data subject or another individual where the data subject is physically or legally incapable of giving consent. - The establishment, exercise or defence of legal claims or where courts are acting in their judicial capacity. - Reasons of substantial public interest with a basis in law which is proportionate to the aim pursued and which contains appropriate safeguards. - The purposes of preventative or occupational medicine, for assessing the working capacity of the employee, medical diagnosis, the provision of health or social care or treatment or management of health or social care systems and services with a basis in law - Reasons of public interest in the area of public health, such as protecting against serious cross-border threats to health or ensuring high standards of healthcare and of medicinal products or medical devices. - Archiving purposes in the public interest, or scientific and historical research purposes or statistical purposes in accordance with a basis in law - There may be circumstances where it is considered necessary to process personal data or special category data in order to protect the vital interests of a data subject.
+This may include medical emergencies where it is not possible for the data subject to give consent to the processing. - 6.4.
+Where the Trust relies on: - 'Performance of contract' to process a child's data, the Trust considers the child's competence to understand what they are agreeing to, and to enter into a contract. - 'Legitimate interests' to process a child's data, the Trust takes responsibility for identifying the risks and consequences of the processing, and puts age-appropriate safeguards in place. - Consent to process a child's data, the Trust ensures that the requirements outlined in 7.7 and 7.8 are met, and the Trust does not exploit any imbalance of power in the relationship between the Trust and the child.